Skip to Content Top

 Personal Injury Lawsuits: What You Don’t Know Will Hurt You

-If you have been injured in a Knoxville accident, there are a number of rules that may affect your ability to recover financially, including the Tennessee statute of limitations, modified comparative fault rules, and damage caps.
+If you have been injured in a Knoxville accident, there are some rules that may affect your ability to recover financially, including the Tennessee statute of limitations, modified comparative fault rules, and damage caps.

 Modified Comparative Fault

-In many, if not most, personal injury lawsuits, the defendant (the person being sued for causing the injury) will claim that the plaintiff (the injured person) was actually responsible for the injuries.
-Tennessee law recognizes that the plaintiff may be in part responsible for his or her own injuries through a legal doctrine called comparative fault.
+In many, if not most, personal injury cases, the defendant (the person being sued for causing the injury) will claim that the plaintiff (the injured person) was responsible for the injuries.
+Tennessee law recognizes that the plaintiff may be in part responsible for his or her injuries through a legal doctrine called comparative fault.
 In particular, Tennessee’s standard is called “modified comparative fault.”

 Under this standard, a plaintiff’s financial award for damages is reduced by his or her fault, which is set as a percentage of fault in the accident.
 For example, if a plaintiff is found to be 40 percent at fault in the accident, that person’s financial award will be reduced by 40 percent under Tennessee law.
 However, a person who is 50 percent or more at fault in an accident cannot collect damages from the other at-fault party.